 The Company possesses the license to the Aukam Graphite Project allowing for prospecting operations, bulk sampling and pilot production (subject to ministry approval) in the license area, which expired on April 3, 2015.
 We submitted our application for an extension to our current Exploratory License on March 13, 2015 and are confident of it being renewed, given that on February 4 2016, the Company received a Conditional Renewal of its exclusive prospecting license from the Namibian Ministry of Mines and Energy The exploration license will be followed by a mining license, which cost is dependent on a number of variables that the Namibian Ministry of Mines will determine.
 We do not expect that the mining license will exceed \$20,000 in annual cost.
-While the Namibian government has an interest in the license area being developed and the Company believes that it will be able to obtain necessary extensions on the prospecting license and grant of a mining license required to recommence mining operations, there can be no assurance that the Company will be able to secure the renewal of the prospecting license or grant of a mining license on terms satisfactory to it, or that governments having jurisdiction over the Aukam Graphite Project will not revoke or significantly alter such license or other tenures or that such license and tenures will not be challenged or impugned.
+While the Namibian government has an interest in the license area being developed and the Company believes that it will be able to obtain necessary extensions on the prospecting license and grant of a mining license or grant of a mining license on terms satisfactory to it, or that governments having jurisdiction over the Aukam Graphite Project will not revoke or significantly alter such license or other tenures or that such license and tenures will not be challenged or impugned.